SAP-samples/cap-local-development-workshop/exercises/05/README.md

 ### Initialize a new CAP Node.js project

-👉 In a new terminal session window, initialize a new CAP Node.js project in the workshop root directory:
+👉 In a new terminal session window, initialize a new CAP Node.js project "plugintest" in the workshop root directory:

 ```bash
 cd /workspaces/cap-local-development-workshop/ \